Is Fiber Optic Better Than WiFi?

 Choosing between fiber optic and WiFi depends on how you use your internet.
 Here’s a breakdown to help you decide:

-Fiber Optic Is Ideal For:
+Fiber Optic Is Ideal For

-WiFi Is Better For:
+WiFi Is Ideal For

 When meeting the demands of modern internet usage, fiber optic stands out with its unbeatable speed, reliability, low latency, and security.